TheGameringOP/SoTerm/README.md

 ## 🤝 Contributions

 Contributions are always welcome!
-If you have a feature idea or want to fix a bug, feel free to open an issue or submit a pull request. (unless Liore says “nah” 😄)
+If you have a feature idea or want to fix a bug, feel free to open an issue or submit a pull request.

 * Open an **Issue** to suggest something
 * Make a **Pull Request** to add/fix stuff